hackforla/HomeUniteUs/.github/ISSUE_TEMPLATE/product-user-story-template.md

 ---

 ## 🎯 Acceptance Criteria (Definition of Done)
+*Transfer information to Design to Engineering Issue to be checked off* *These high-level criteria will be detailed further in Design and Engineering handoff templates*
-- [ ] Clear list of conditions to be met for this feature to be considered complete.
+- Clear list of conditions to be met for this feature to be considered complete.
-- [ ] Each should be testable and specific.
+- Each should be testable and specific.

 > Example:
 > - [ ] Host can access the Profile from the dashboard.